ipdk-io/stratum-deps/README.md

 ## Project status

-The `stratum-deps` repository supersedes the [networking-recipe/setup](https://github.com/ipdk-io/networking-recipe/tree/main/setup) directory, which will be phased out around the end of October 2023.
+The `stratum-deps` repository formally replaces the [networking-recipe/setup](https://github.com/ipdk-io/networking-recipe/tree/main/setup) directory, which is being phased out.

 You can start using `stratum-deps` now.
 The most recent release is [version 1.2.1](https://github.com/ipdk-io/stratum-deps/releases/tag/v1.2.1).